Your brand may be yet to celebrate it, but Singles' Day is a key date in the retail ecommerce calendar for Chinese consumers.

-The day was originally conceived in 2009 by Chinese online retail market Alibaba, notionally aimed at the single population to celebrate their freedom….by buying themselves stuff (of course).
-It falls on 11 November, significant in its series of single ‘one’ digits (11/11... get it?).
+The day was originally conceived in 2009 by Chinese online retail market Alibaba, encouraging single people to celebrate their freedom by buying something for themselves.
+The date 11th November was chosen due to its single numbers (11/11... get it?).

 The biggest online retail event on the planet

-- $1 billion worth of orders were placed in the first five minutes of Singles' Day 2017
+- US$1 billion of sales took place in the first minute and 25 seconds of Singles' Day 2019

 Trailblazing innovative retail experiences

-Underpinning the buying bonanza, is a mobile-first, cross-channel marketing ecosystem that has in its own right become a point of admiration among the rest of the world’s Ecommerce players.
+Underpinning the buying bonanza is a mobile-first, cross-channel marketing ecosystem admired by the rest of the world’s ecommerce players.

-In 2017, Alibaba set up 60 physical pop-up stores across 12 cities in China, and also converted 100,000 permanent stores into smart stores, where shoppers were provided with immersive experiences of various products and seamless options for instantaneous purchasing via mobiles.
+In 2017, Alibaba set up 60 physical pop-up stores across 12 cities in China, and converted 100,000 permanent stores into smart stores, providing shoppers with immersive experiences of products and seamless options for instantaneous purchasing via mobiles.